richardschneider/isq/README.md

 When comparing uncertain numbers, the uncertainity of both values is taken into consideration.
 Equality *Is the difference of the two values within the resulting uncertainty?*

+# Command line

+A command line interface (isq) is also available.
 # License
 The [MIT license](LICENSE).